maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 **Time to deploy**: 2 minutes

-The **Office 365 Update Notification** template provisions an Azure Logic app that notifies the specified Office 365 email address when updates are published to the [Office 365 Endpoints RSS feed](https://endpoints.office.com/version/worldwide?clientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7&allVersions=true&format=RSS), and an App Service Function app that converts the JSON output of endpoint updates to human-readable tables.
+The **Office 365 Update Notification** template provisions an Azure Logic app that notifies the specified Office 365 email address when updates are published to the [Office 365 Endpoints RSS feed](https://endpoints.office.com/version/worldwide?clientRequestId=b10c5ed1-bad1-445f-b386-b919946339a7&allVersions=true&format=RSS) and an App Service that converts the JSON output of endpoint updates to human-readable tables to make notification emails easier to read.

 ![alt text](images/O365-notification-email.png "Notification email example")